 use conventional milling cut direction

-minimize lateral forces on the tool, and that usually means taking a lighter cut (e.g. small DOC and or WOC.
+minimize lateral forces on the tool, which usually means taking a lighter cut (e.g. small DOC and or WOC).

 This last point is best adressed by the "roughing + finishing" toolpath strategy: the roughing toolpath can take aggressive cuts, leaving enough margin (stock to leave) that deflection effects will be included in this margin.
 And then the finishing toolpath will only have to shave off a thin layer of material, which takes very little force and therefore causes very little deflection.

 For smaller endmills, deflection becomes a critical issue that can easily lead to breaking tools, a deflection-aware feeds & speeds calculator is a good way to check before cutting.

 Runout was defined in the Cutters & collets section.
 Since the toolpaths in the CAM tool are based on the endmill diameter, and since runout artificially increases the effective cutting diameter, the parts will have a dimensional error of (at least) the runout value.

 Runout matters a lot for projects using small endmills, i.e. anything smaller than 1/8''.
 The reason is that the endmill will see +/- 1 runout of variation on the chipload.
 Since runout can be of the same order of magnitude as the target chipload, a small endmill seeing a chipload twice as high as the optimal target value can easily break.

 Runout is bad anyway for tool life, chatter, and surface finish.